Categories: Blogs, EPP, EPS

 When selecting the right foam for various industrial applications, Expanded Polystyrene (EPS) and Expanded Polypropylene (EPP) are two commonly considered options.
-While both materials are lightweight, durable and versatile, they differ significantly in their properties.
+According to an industry report published by Chemanalyst, the global EPS market is projected to grow from USD 15.6 billion in 2025 to USD 25 billion by 2036, registering a CAGR of 4.41%, while the EPP foam market was estimated at USD 1.27 billion in 2025 and is expected to continue growing strongly through 2033, supported by automotive, packaging and reusable industrial applications.
+Both materials are lightweight, durable and versatile, but differ significantly in their properties.
 For manufacturers, understanding these distinctions is crucial to making the right choice, as using one material over the other can have a direct impact on product performance.

 Polymer manufacturers in India provide customised products made from the appropriate foams.
 Here is an overview of EPS and EPP, as well as a look at the future of these foams in India.